codingnninja/koras/docs/documentations/concepts/state.md

 }
 ```

-A state can be viewed in two context in `koras.jsx` -- app and component contexts.
+A state can be viewed in two context in `koras.jsx` -- global and local component contexts.

 ### State in a local component context